harnerdesigns/jackharner-gatsby/src/content/blog/auto-generate-content-gatsby/index.md

 ![Default Featured Image](./defaultFeaturedImage.png)

 The Featured Image is pretty much always going to be changed down the line.
-However, having the default allows me to put off deciding before I even write the post, and it allows me to not have to remember "featuredImage.png" when saving the updated image (I can just overwrite the default).
+One problem I've run into is that Gatsby, as far as I know, doesn't allow you to set default Frontmatter values.
+However, having the default allows me to not have to remember "featuredImage.png" when saving the updated image (I can just overwrite the default).

 ## Script All The Things!